-In Romania, the country is split into seven generation areas and eight load areas with charges reflecting surplus and deficit areas.
-The locational element of transmission tariffs is given by the differences in the short term marginal costs at different nodes (zones) of the transmission system reflecting congestion and losses in the network.
-Revenue recovery is achieved by adding an average cost component to the calculated marginal costs.
-Generation surplus areas have the highest G-charge values while generation deficit areas have the lowest G-charge values.
-The same principle applies to load areas.
+In Romania, the country is split into seven generation areas and eight load areas with charges reflecting surplus and deficit areas.67 Up until July 2015, the locational element of transmission tariffs was given by the differences in the short term marginal costs at different nodes (zones) of the transmission system (reflecting congestion and losses in the network).
+Revenue recovery was then achieved by adding an average cost component to the calculated marginal costs.
+We understand Romania's NRA is now proposing a number of changes in its tariff structure for generators.
+The injection generation tariff will include only short-term marginal costs (i.e. losses and congestions) and generators will then also pay a secondary tariff component that is based on installed capacity to recover network operating and infrastructure costs (the capacity based tariff is envisaged to be introduced from July 2016).